Monitoring IBM MQ

 Extra IBM MQ configurations

-1. To collect the queue metrics Last Put Time, Last Get Time, Oldest Message Time, and On Queue Message Time, enable the queue statistic by running the RUNMQSC command alter ql(QUEUE_NAME) MONQ(LOW) by the queue level or by running the command alter qmgr MONQ(LOW) by the Queue Manager level.
+1. To collect the queue metrics Last Put Time, Last Get Time, Oldest Message Time, and On Queue Message Time, enable queue statistic at either the queue level or the queue manager level.

 alter qmgr PERFMEV(ENABLED) CHLEV(ENABLED)

-To collect built-in events that are related to queue manager, such as Alias Base Queue Type Error, Default Transmission Queue Type Error, Default Transmission Queue Usage Error, Get Inhibited, Not Authorized, Put Inhibited, Queue Manager Not Active, Queue Type Error, Remote Queue Name Error, Transmission Queue Type Error, Transmission Queue Usage Error, Unknown Alias Base Queue, Unknown Default Transmission Queue, Unknown Object Name, Unknown Remote Queue Manager, and Unknown Transmission Queue, you need to enable the channel events (CHLEV) by running the following RUNMQSC command.
-For more information about controlling queue manager events, see Controlling queue manager events.
+1. To collect built-in events that are related to queue manager, such as Alias Base Queue Type Error, Default Transmission Queue Type Error, Default Transmission Queue Usage Error, Get Inhibited, Not Authorized, Put Inhibited, Queue Manager Not Active, Queue Type Error, Remote Queue Name Error, Transmission Queue Type Error, Transmission Queue Usage Error, Unknown Alias Base Queue, Unknown Default Transmission Queue, Unknown Object Name, Unknown Remote Queue Manager, and Unknown Transmission Queue, you must enable the following channel events (CHLEV) events:

 alter qmgr AUTHOREV(ENABLED) INHIBTEV(ENABLED) LOCALEV(ENABLED) REMOTEEV(ENABLED) STRSTPEV(ENABLED)

-To collect built-in events that are related to channel, such as Bridge stopped, Channel Auto-definition Error, Channel Blocked, Channel Conversion Error, Channel Not Activated, Channel Not Available, Channel SSL Error, Channel SSL Warning, Channel Stopped, and Channel Stopped By User, the channel-related events (CHLEV) need to be enabled by running the following RUNMQSC command.
-For more information about controlling channel events, Controlling channel and bridge events.
+2. To collect built-in events that are related to channel, such as Bridge stopped, Channel Auto-definition Error, Channel Blocked, Channel Conversion Error, Channel Not Activated, Channel Not Available, Channel SSL Error, Channel SSL Warning, Channel Stopped, and Channel Stopped By User, you must enable the following channel-related events (CHLEV) events:

 alter qmgr CHLEV(ENABLED) BRIDGEEV(ENABLED) SSLEV(ENABLED) CHADEV(ENABLED)